- 20th century politics

 There are over 148,000 records for this period.
 Predominantly these cover the First World War (1914-1918).

-The RNR was established in 1859 as a reserve force of officers and men from deep-sea merchant ships.
+The RNR was established with the Naval Reserve Act of 1859 as a reserve force of seamen, extended to include officers in 1862, and men from deep-sea merchant ships who could be called upon during times of war or crisis to supplement the forces of the Royal Navy.
 By 1890 there were 20,000 men in the RNR.

-A small percentage of these records, in BT 377/7, are for seamen born less than 100 years ago and are therefore not open to public inspection.
+A small percentage of these records, in BT 377/7, are for seamen born less than 100 years ago, including reservists who saw service in the Second World War, and are therefore not open to public inspection.
 Under the Freedom of Information Act 2000, however, you can request a review either by writing to our Enquiry Service, The National Archives, Kew, Richmond, Surrey TW9 4DU or by using our online contact form.

 How do I search the records?